• Skip to primary navigation

 Why this Recipe Works

-One pot recipes like this cheesy pasta are fantastic and versatile.
+One pot recipes like this cheesy pasta and One Pot Broccoli Mac and Cheese are fantastic and versatile.
 They're quick and simple enough for a weeknight dinner in a pinch, but can also be served for a Sunday dinner or even holidays!

 If you love this fun and easy take on Mexican food, I also recommend my One Pot Mexican Rice Casserole!